Learning Decision-Focused Uncertainty Sets in Robust Optimization: Introduction

 \subsection{Our contributions}

-In this work, we present a new approach to automatically learn the uncertainty sets in~\gls{RO}.
-We obtain high-quality solutions across a {\it family} of parametric optimization problems while ensuring probabilistic guarantees of constraint satisfaction.
-By directly taking into account the quality of the \gls{RO} solution, the sets found are {\it decision-focused} and eliminate the unnecessary conservatism common in traditional data-driven \gls{RO} methods. \begin{itemize} \item We minimize the expectation of the objective function over a family of parametric \gls{RO} problems, while ensuring an appropriate probability level of constraint satisfaction.
-The latter is formulated as constraint on the conditional-value-of-risk ($\CVaR$) of the problem family's uncertain constraints. \item The aforementioned objective and constraints rely on the solutions of the parametric \gls{RO} problems.
-The overall formulation is thus a constrained bi-level problem, with the inner level represented by the parametric \gls{RO} problems. \item We develop a stochastic augmented Lagrangian algorithm to solve the constrained learning problem to find the optimal parameters of the uncertainty set.
-Due to the potential nonsmooth, nonconvex, and therefore nondifferentiable nature of the constructed problem, we show {\it path-differentiability} of the Lagrangian, and apply nonsmooth implicit differentiation.
-We show convergence to a critical point under step-size and boundedness conditions, and establish the critical point as a feasible solution of the constrained problem under mild assumptions. \item Using empirical process theory, we give finite sample probabilistic guarantees of constraint satisfaction for the resulting solution. \item We benchmark our method on examples in portfolio optimization and multi-stage inventory management, outperforming data-driven robust and distributionally robust approaches in terms of out-of-sample objective value and probabilistic guarantees.
-The code is available at \url{https://github.com/stellatogrp/lropt_experiments}. \end{itemize}
+In this work, we propose an end-to-end approach to calibrate uncertainty sets for a family of contextual optimization problems, optimizing over a performance metric for the specific problem family.
+This is a common scenario in many applications, including inventory management, where we solve similar optimization problems with varying prices and factors driving demand (\ie, context parameters), while satisfying the uncertain demand with high probability.
+We construct the uncertainty set, which maps from contexts to context-based regions of uncertainty, by learning its contextual shape and size parameters.
+By directly taking into account the quality of the \gls{RO} solutions through the performance metric, the learned set is {\it decision-focused} and eliminates the unnecessary conservatism common in existing data-driven \gls{RO} methods. \RC{Our specific contributions are as follows:} \begin{itemize} \item We control the trade-off between performance and robustness by constructing a constrained learning problem for the uncertainty set parameters.
+We minimize the expectation of a performance metric, which incorporates both worst-case and average-case performance, over the family of parametric \gls{RO} problems while ensuring an appropriate probability level of constraint satisfaction.
+The latter is enforced as a constraint on the conditional-value-at-risk ($\CVaR$) of the problem family's uncertain constraints. \item We present the learning problem as a constrained bi-level problem, where the inner level is represented by the family of parametric \gls{RO} problems.
+The outer level performance metric and $\CVaR$ constraint rely on the solutions of the inner level problems. \item We develop a stochastic augmented Lagrangian algorithm to solve the constrained learning problem, which requires differentiating through the inner level solutions as well as the $\CVaR$ constraint.
+Due to the potentially nonsmooth, nonconvex, and thus nondifferentiable nature of the problem, we show {\it path-differentiability} of the Lagrangian, and apply nonsmooth implicit differentiation.
+We show convergence to a critical point under step-size and boundedness conditions, and establish the critical point as a feasible solution of the constrained learning problem under mild assumptions. \item Using empirical process theory, we give both marginal and conditional finite sample probabilistic guarantees of constraint satisfaction for the resulting solution. \item We benchmark our method on examples in portfolio optimization and multi-stage inventory management, outperforming data-driven robust and distributionally robust approaches in terms of out-of-sample performance and probabilistic guarantees.
+The code is available at \githubrepo. \end{itemize}